theiagen/public_health_bioinformatics/docs/workflows/genomic_characterization/theiaprok.md

     De Novo assembly will be undertaken only for samples that have sufficient read quantity and quality, as determined by the `screen` task assessment of clean reads.

-    In TheiaEuk, assembly is performed using the [Shovill](https://github.com/tseemann/shovill) pipeline.
+    In TheiaProk, assembly is performed using the [Shovill](https://github.com/tseemann/shovill) pipeline.
 This undertakes the assembly with one of four assemblers ([SKESA](https://github.com/ncbi/SKESA) (default), [SPAdes](https://github.com/ablab/spades), [Velvet](https://github.com/dzerbino/velvet/), [Megahit](https://github.com/voutcn/megahit)), but also performs [a number of pre- and post-processing steps](https://github.com/tseemann/shovill#main-steps) to improve the resulting genome assembly.
 Shovill uses an estimated genome size (see [here](https://github.com/tseemann/shovill#--gsize)).
 If this is not provided by the user as an optional input, Shovill will estimate the genome size using [mash](https://mash.readthedocs.io/en/latest/index.html).
 Adaptor trimming can be undertaken with Shovill by setting the `trim` option to "true", but this is set to "false" by default as [alternative adapter trimming](https://www.notion.so/TheiaProk-Workflow-Series-89b9c08406094ec78d08a578fe861626?pvs=21) is undertaken in the TheiaEuk workflow.

     ??? toggle "What is _de novo_  assembly?"
         _De novo_  assembly is the process or product of attempting to reconstruct a genome from scratch (without prior knowledge of the genome) using sequence reads.
 Assembly of fungal genomes from short-reads will produce multiple contigs per chromosome rather than a single contiguous sequence for each chromosome.